 A brand strategy will help you develop this experience from beginning to end.
-This is illusrated in the image below:
+This customer experience process is illustrated in the image below:

-A brand strategy will be useless if you aren’t able to measure it.
+You can build a brand strategy, but it will be useless if you aren’t able to measure success.
 While some benefits are visible (tangible) and easy to see, others are not (intangible).

 Some tangible benefits of a brand strategy:

-- Uniqueness of your business is evident to target customers
+- Uniqueness of your business is obvious to target customers

 - Promotes customer retention, which makes it less likely that they will buy elsewhere

 - Helps cultivate a connection with target customers that increases conversion rates